 Also, whitening treatments are not ideal for every patient—caps, veneers, crowns and fillings won’t respond to the whitening solution.
 Neither will teeth of certain shades or teeth discolored by medication or injury.
-Consult with your dentist to make sure you’re a good candidate for a whitening treatment.
+Consult with a dentist in Shorewood Il to make sure you’re a good candidate for a whitening treatment.

 How Do I Know Which Treatment Is Right For Me?

 You have a number of choices when considering teeth whitening solutions, and not every solution is best for every patient.
 Your options fall into the following three categories.